hazybluedot/ffmpeg_split/README.md

 `start_time` must be in either `HH:MM:SS` or `MM:SS` time
 format. `stop_time` must be either in one of those time formats OR it may be `-` which is taken to mean 'end of the input file.'
+The `meta_data` field is currently ignored but could be used for simple quantitative analysis based on keywords entered for each segment.

 # Todo